Newry Cathedral: Cathedral Dignity 1919 - Solemn Consecration 1925

-Cathedral Sanctuary
+Features

+The High Altar and cathedral sanctuary

-The most imposing shrine in the Cathedral is the High Altar which commands the attention of all visitors.
-It is in gothic style with reredos gracefully turreted, it is mainly of Carrara and Statuary marble, relived by columns in Sienna and Verde Alpi with small panels in Porta Santa.
+Set in the cathedral sanctuary, the High Altar is the largest shrine, measuring 25 feet in height from the base to the apex cross.
+It is in gothic style with reredos gracefully turreted, it is mainly of Sicilian, Carrara and Statuary marble, relived by columns in Sienna and Verde Alpi with small panels in Porta Santa and onyx stone from Mexico.
 The Tabernacle is enclosed by a handsomely - wrought golden doors beset with coloured jewels.
 In the reredos two fine marble panels are shown - a sculpture of the Nativity, and on the Gospel side and on the Epistle side a sculpture of Christ commissioning the Apostles.
 On either side of the altar is a marble seraph bearing a torch.
 On either side of the tabernacle is as adoring angel, presented by Bishop Mulhern.
+Originally one piece it is now separated into three sections following the reordering of the Sanctuary to reflect the changes of the Second Vatican Council.
 The Altar is decorated with candlesticks bearing enamel figures of the saints; a crucifix to match rests on a marble throne above the tabernacle and bears an ivory figure of Christ Crucified.

+The High Altar was erected in 1894 in memory of Bishop Pius Leahy.
+It originally stood in the space where the current main altar occupies.
+The work was carried out by Messers Harrison and sons, Great Brunswick Street Dublin to a cost estimated to be £3,700.
+Charles Lloyd Harrison of that same company made the Pulpit depicting the sermon of the mount on the front panel.
+Formally the last supper depicted in Carrara marble occupied its place beneath the altar table.
+Presently it adorns the front of the new altar.
+Within the Main Altar are the relics of SS.
+Oliver Plunket, Malachy, Felicissimus, Virginia and Columbanus.